 As I’ve already said, Genesis 1-2 is about more than gender roles.
-It’s about humanity’s identity and their role of being representatives of God and coworkers with God.
+It’s about humanity’s identity and our role as representatives of God and coworkers with God.

-Still, until God brings the New Creation, we live in a sinful world which brings devastation to everything in us and around us.
+Still, until God brings the New Creation, we live in a sinful world that brings devastation to everything in us and around us.
 A significant part of that devastation is patriarchy.

 That’s what we’ll consider next as we turn to Genesis 3.

 John Walton, Genesis, NIV Application Commentary (Grand Rapids, MI: Zondervan, 2001), on BibleGateway.com.
 For anything on Genesis 1-3, just read everything by John Walton.
 His book The Lost World of Adam and Eve (Downers Grove, IL: IVP, 2015) has also been tremendously helpful to me in understanding Genesis 1-3.

 As you probably know, in the original writings, there were no chapter or heading breaks.
 Try reading Genesis 1-2 without any of those breaks and notice the continuity from 1:31 to 2:3.
 Since 2:4 begins with “This is the account of…”, it should actually be the true beginning of “chapter 2” and signal the beginning something distinct from the week of creation that runs through 2:3.We see this formula again in Genesis 5:1, 6:9; 10:1, 32; 11:10; 11:27; 25:12, 19; 36:1, 9, 37:2.
 Every single time this formula introduces a new section in the narrative, focusing on a new individual and/or family.

 Walton, “The Garden of Eden (2:8-17),” Genesis.